earthlingbridget/hannahbridgetprice/content/recipes/risotto.md

 &nbsp;
 ### Additional notes
-* I use oxo cubes, which is one per 190ml.
+* I use Oxo cubes, which is one per 190ml.
 Take this into consideration.